mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 I initially thought about shooting with my Fuji XT-1, but a quick search revealed no available housings.

 After a couple weeks of research, I settled on an Olympus E-M5 Mark II, bundled with a housing.
-When the unit arrived, I was suprised by how large – and not great for traveling – it was.
+When the unit arrived, I was surprised by how large – and not great for traveling – it was.
 I also realized I would need to buy a tray and handles before using it underwater.
 In my mind, any additional investments in this camera setup were not worth it, especially since the Mark II only shot 1080p HD – not 4K (essentially the standard in 2017).

 As I put the Mark II back in the mail to return to the seller, I thought about how little time was left before my trip – less than three weeks.
 I needed to make another decision ASAP.